tidalcycles/tidal-doc/docs/patternlib/tutorials/workshop.md

 d1 $ hurry 0.5 $ sound "arpy arpy arpy:1 arpy:2"
 ```

+See the [Time](https://tidalcycles.org/docs/reference/time/) section in the Reference to learn more about time-changing functions.

 ### Reorganise patterns

+**Tidal Cycles** offers many functions you can use to alter your patterns in different ways.
+In this section, some of them are introduced, but there are many more.
+You can check these reference sections to find more: [alteration](https://tidalcycles.org/docs/reference/alteration), [accumulation](https://tidalcycles.org/docs/reference/accumulation) and [conditions](https://tidalcycles.org/docs/reference/conditions).

 You can reverse a pattern with `rev`:
 ```haskell